HYPERLITE DAY SALE丨UP TO $120 OFF

 A Professional's Checklist for a Flawless Retrofit

 A successful retrofit project is 80% planning.
-Based on years of field experience, a systematic approach prevents costly errors and ensures you get the full financial and operational benefits of your LED upgrade.
+Based on field experience, a systematic approach prevents costly errors.

 Step 1: Pre-Project Audit and Planning

-• Verify Emergency Systems: A common mistake is overlooking existing emergency lighting.
-Identify which fluorescent fixtures are tied to emergency battery backups or central inverters.
-These circuits must be retained or upgraded to be compatible with the new LED fixtures.
+• Verify Emergency Systems: Identify which fluorescent fixtures are tied to emergency battery backups.
+These must be replaced with LED-compatible emergency drivers or integrated battery backup units to maintain code compliance.

 Step 2: Specification and Procurement

-Feature Old Fluorescent T5/T8 Modern LED Linear High Bay Why it Matters for Your Project
+Feature Legacy Fluorescent Modern LED Linear High Bay Why it Matters

-Installation Bulky, often hard-wired Quick-connects, single-point hangers Can cut labor time per fixture by 20-35%, accelerating project completion and lowering installation costs.
+Installation Bulky, hard-wired Quick-connects, single-point Can reduce labor time by 20-30% in many projects.

 Step 3: Demand and Verify Documentation